 The Options for Opioid Dependent Adults in Iowa

-UCS Healthcare currently operates four medication units across the state of Iowa, with another nine expected to open up soon.
-Previously, the only UCS clinic for medication assisted treatment (MAT) was in Des Moines.
+UCS Healthcare currently operates six medication units and three opioid treatment providers (OTP) across the state of Iowa, with another five expected to open up soon.
+Previously, the only UCS clinic for medication assisted treatment (MAT)was in Des Moines.
 When a patient starts MAT, it relieves withdrawal symptoms for 24 to 36 hours, requiring patients to come in daily for their dosage.
 For many individuals, driving an hour or more every day was not an option, so UCS wanted to reduce those transportation barriers by opening medication units.

-Despite misconceptions that opioid use disorder is not a problem in some rural Iowa communities, UCS Healthcare medication units added in Ankeny, Ottumwa, Burlington, Waterloo, Knoxville, and Carroll are already helping nearly 200 patients lead more productive lives while in recovery.
-UCS Healthcare’s Des Moines location serves 715 patients in MAT.
+Despite misconceptions that opioid use disorder is not a problem in some rural Iowa communities, UCS Healthcare medication units added in Ottumwa, Burlington, Waterloo, Knoxville, Carroll and Fort Dodge are already helping nearly 200 patients lead more productive lives while in recovery.
+UCS Healthcare’s Des Moines location serves more than 700 patients in MAT, and we now have certified opioid treatment provider clinics at our Ankeny and Knoxville locations.
 For many individuals struggling with opioid use disorder, MAT is the first chance to work towards a life of recovery.

 UCS Healthcare has seen time and time again that medication assisted treatment works because it allows most patients to avoid getting sick, giving them the time and energy to work on rebuilding their lives instead of fighting withdrawal symptoms.
 According to Dave Chapin, medication unit treatment director at UCS Healthcare, medication units can be essential in the recovery of individuals with severe opioid dependency.
 Chapin says, “The majority of our patients, as they’re involved in MAT services, start putting the pieces of their lives back together.
 They’re reunifying with family, they’re working, going to school, they’re becoming part of a productive society.”